top of page

 Thanks to their ability to adapt and specialize in a wide variety of environments, hoverflies are considered excellent bioindicators of environmental quality.

-According to Regulation (EU) 1307/2013, permanent grassland is land where grass and other herbaceous forage plants, either wild or sown, grow and remain so for at least five consecutive years, without being converted to other crops.
+According to Regulation (EU) 1307/2013, permanent grassland is land where grass and other herbaceous forage crops, either natural or sown, grow and remain so for at least five consecutive years, without being converted to other crops.

 Its most important characteristic is continuity: no plowing and no crop rotation, i.e., no change in the species cultivated over time.
 This allows the vegetation to develop naturally and form, year after year, a stable and highly biodiverse community.